-In recent years, the SAP is experiencing a significant temperature increase in the deep layer (trend of $\sim 0.06^{\circ}$ C·yr-1 in the 2013-2020 period according to Kubin et al., 2023) and salinity in the surface and intermediate layers (Martellucci et al., 2024; Menna et al., 2022 OSR6; Mihanovich et al., 2021) with potential future effects on the whole thermohaline cell of the Eastern Mediterranean.
+In recent years, the SAP is experiencing a significant temperature increase in the deep layer (trend of $\sim 0.06^{\circ} \text{ C·yr}^{-1}$ in the 2013-2020 period according to Kubin et al., 2023) and salinity in the surface and intermediate layers (Mihanovich et al., 2021; Menna et al., 2022 OSR6) with potential future effects on the whole thermohaline cell of the Eastern Mediterranean.
 It is of general understanding that convection sites contribute to the propagation of the MHWs signal from the surface to the subsurface interior of the water column (Dayan et al., 2023; Kubin et al., 2023) but specific analysis at the local scale are not yet available (Juza et al., 2022).
-Our results show a fair significant warming of the SAP in both spring-summer (Figures 2(e) and 3(c)) and fall (light blue line in Figure 3(f)) 2022 and a significant positive anomaly of FLOAT climatology compared to SDC one (black line in Figure 2(e) and light blue line in Figure 3(f)).
-In fall, largest \tilde{T}a in the SAP were observed in the deep layer ($\sim 0.69 \,^{\circ}$ C); Table 2, Figure 3(e)).
-Mean profiles derived from Float Climatology (black line in Figure 2(e)
+Our results show a fair significant warming of the SAP in both spring summer (Figure 2(e)) and fall (light blue line in Figure 3(f)) 2022 and a significant positive anomaly of FLOAT climatology compared to SDC one (black line in Figure 2(e) and light blue line in Figure 3(f)).
+In fall, largest $\underline{T}a$ in the SAP were observed in the deep layer (\sim

-and light blue line in Figure 3(f)) showed positive values compared to SDC one, confirming the warming trend throughout the water column over the past decade.
-Beyond the impact of the global warming of the Mediterranean Sea, the 2022 MHW leads to an additional heating in the SAP, which is transferred to the deeper layers favored by dynamical features of this area.
-This study aims to characterize the 2022 MHW in the subsurface layers, and attempts to explain the mechanisms that drive the heat penetration to deep layers.
-However, further and more detailed investigations are needed to better support this last conclusion.
-We show that the effects of the 2022 MHW are felt in all layers of the Mediterranean Sea with vertical heat propagation extending from the surface to ~1500 m depth.
+0.69 °C); Table 2, Figure 3(e)).
+Mean profiles derived from Float Climatology (black line in Figure 2(e) and light blue line in Figure 3(f)) showed positive values compared to SDC one, confirming the warming trend throughout the water column over the past decade.
+Beyond the impact of the global warming of the Mediterranean Sea, the 2022 MHW leads to an additional heating in the SAP, which is transferred to the deeper layers favoured by dynamical features of this area.

+This study shows that the effects of the 2022 MHW are felt in all layers of the Mediterranean Sea with vertical heat propagation extending from the surface to ~1500 m depth.
 In the surface layer, heat penetration and storage are related to the strength of the stratification and/or advection from adjacent regions.
 In contrast, the transport and the storage of heat in the intermediate and deep layers are closely linked to the dynamics of each area.
-These considerations are in line with the findings of Elzahaby et al. (2021) and Zhang et al. (2023), who noted that shallower MHWs are primarily influenced by surface air-sea fluxes, whereas deeper MHWs are predominantly driven by advection, manifesting distinct dynamics across various oceanic regions.
 In the western Mediterranean and western Ionian Sea sectors, heat is mainly stored in the surface layer (shallow MHW depths and stronger stratification) so that this layer is significantly warmer than the climatology even during the following fall.
 Although deep MHW penetration in these regions is limited to coastal and frontal/eddies zones, it reaches the higher MHW depth estimated during the event.
 Sectors characterized by specific dynamics conditions (downwelling, convection) quickly distribute the heat in the water column even during the event.
-Intermediate layers exhibit comparable heating both during and after the MHW event, implying that heat can be stored there for extended periods and can be regarded as a long-term signal.
+Intermediate layers show similar heating both during and after the MHW event, suggesting that heat can be stored here for long periods.
 The warming signal in the intermediate and deep layers could also be influenced by heat advection from adjacent basins however, we are aware that this topic needs to be studied in more detail in the future.
 In this context, the use of two climatologies and the cumulative anomaly threshold in the present analysis should have eliminated most of the signal associated with the ocean warming trend and advection therefore, the additional warming registered in spring-summer 2022 compared to the FLOAT climatology can be attributed to the effects of the 2022 MHW along the entire water column.
 Further studies are needed to investigate the effects that this warming may have on the physical and biological oceanic processes with implications on the thermohaline circulation of the entire Mediterranean Sea.

-312 Competing interests.
+273 Competing interests.
 The contact author has declared that neither they nor their co-authors have any competing interests.